microsoftgraph/msgraph-sdk-ruby/README.md

+### Microsoft Graph Ruby client library is not actively supported

+Please read this [post](https://github.com/microsoftgraph/msgraph-sdk-ruby/issues/69) for more information and to provide feedback.

 # Getting started with the Microsoft Graph Client Library for Ruby

 This client library is a release candidate and is still in preview status.
 As such, this library is **not production ready**.
 Please proceed at your own risk and continue to provide [feedback](https://github.com/microsoftgraph/msgraph-sdk-ruby/issues/new) as we iterate towards a production supported library.